 Agricultural zoning is most compatible with living off grid in Florida.
 You are generally allowed to farm and raise animals.
 There usually are no minimum home sizes, so you can live in a tiny manufactured home.

-However, you can expect there to be minimum lot sizes, usually starting at 5 acres.
+However, you can expect minimum lot sizes, usually starting at 5 acres.
 Some agricultural zones require at least 20 acres.

 Rural Residential Zoning